 - In 2000, he went fishing with Andrew Symonds and one another companion, suddenly the boat capsized.
 They had to swim almost 1 km for 3 hours to reach an Island.
 After going through this incident, he appeared in a marine safety promotion campaign to rescue people in such situations.

 - Australia and India’s 2001 Test series was a remarkable turnaround for Matthew Hayden.
 Though Australian team lost the series by 2-1, but Matthew’s outstanding performance, where he scored 549 runs at an average of 109.8 in 3 Test matches, helped him in making a permanent place in the team.

 - On 10 October 2003, he played an outstanding 10 hours and 22 minutes Test innings against Zimbabwe at the Western Australia Cricket Association (WACA) ground in Perth and scored the highest score, 380 runs in the Test history after surpassing West Indian Cricketer Brian Lara’s 375 runs record.
 Within six months, Lara again claimed his record by scoring 400 runs against England in 2004.
 Here are the quick highlights of Matthew Hayden’s 380 runs innings:

-- In the same year, he has been an ambassador to World Youth Day.
+- In the same year, he was appointed as an ambassador to World Youth Day event.

-- He was the first batsman to use the long handle ‘Mongoose Bat’.
-He used it in an IPL game against the Delhi Daredevils.
+- He was the first batsman to use the long handle “Mongoose Bat.”
+He used it in an IPL match against Delhi Daredevils.

-- Before using a Mongoose bat, he used to play with a Gray-Nicolls bat with a pink grip just to support and highlight research into a cure for breast cancer.
+- Before playing with a Mongoose bat, he had used a pink grip Gray-Nicolls bat to support and highlight research into a cure for breast cancer.

 - He has also played two seasons in BBL (Big Bash League) for Brisbane Heat team.